Skip to Content

 Tipping culture: Many Japanese people believe that good service should be the standard, so tipping is not customary here.
 You may tip if you wish but do not be surprised or offended if it is refused.
 Also, never just give cash from your wallet or purse, make sure you put it in an envelope first and then hand it to the person with both hands.

-Internet access: Free WiFi is usually offered in hotels, airports, train stations, restaurants and cafes in Japan, but not everywhere.
-Paid WiFi hotspots are more common, so if you know you will be needing to use a lot of internet during your travels to Osaka then you may like to rent your own portable WiFi device during your trip.
-We've also written a detailed guide on renting pocket WiFi in Japan if you want more information.
+Internet access: Free WiFi is usually offered in hotels, airports, train stations, restaurants, and cafes in Japan, but not everywhere.
+Paid WiFi hotspots are more common, so if you know you will need to use a lot of internet during your travels to Osaka consider renting a pocket WiFi in Japan.

 Online privacy: While Japan is pretty progressive by Asian standards, you still may like to keep your online history private, especially if you plan to use gay dating apps like Grindr or Scruff while you're in Osaka.
 We like to use a VPN when we travel as it's a reliable and affordable way to browse the internet anonymously.